niyogv/SeleniumPythonDashboard/README.md

 # SeleniumPythonDashboard
-This script does sanity test of the page and make sure that the critical functionality is not broken and throws an assertion error
+This script does sanity test of the page and make sure that the critical functionality is not broken and throws an assertion error if any bug found

-# Test scenarios
+# Sanity Test
 1.Kyc check

 2.Edit profile